Will the course be taught in person or online?

 What are the research opportunities available to me after HRI?

 Students who complete the Humanities Research Intensive course are eligible to apply for special HRI Research Fellowships—which are not available to any other students—during the ensuring academic year.
 You can use these fellowships to support independent research projects of your own design, as well as collaborative work with a professor or lab on a faculty-led project.
-In 2021–22, we will offer small fellowships of $1,500 for part-time research during an academic term or the summer.
+We offer small fellowships of $1,500 for part-time research during an academic term or over the summer, as well as a few large fellowships of $7,500–$9,000 for full-time projects during the summer.
 See the HRI Fellowships Guide for full details.

 What if the 2 units for HRI push me over the maximum limit for spring quarter?

 Although it takes place during spring break, HRI is formally registered as a spring quarter course.
 Therefore, you must leave enough space in your spring course plan to accommodate the 2 units from HRI.
-For full-time students, the maximum limit is 20 units, while those on a flex term are limited to 5.
+For full-time students, the maximum limit is 20 units.
 There is a university process whereby you can petition to exceed this limit, but success is not guaranteed.

 What is the time commitment during spring break?

 The Humanities Research Intensive is a full-time, immersive experience that will occupy most of your time during spring break.
-The program begins with an opening reception on Sunday, March 20, and concludes with an all-day field trip to the coast on Saturday, March 26.
+The program begins with an opening reception on Sunday, March 26, and concludes with an all-day field trip to Jasper Ridge on Saturday, April 1.
 In between, you will be in class from around 9 am to 5 pm each day, with homework assignments in the evenings.
 You are required to attend all sessions.
-In short, you should avoid making any other plans during spring break except on Saturday, March 19 or Sunday, March 27, which are free.
+In short, you should avoid making any other plans during spring break except on Saturday, March 25 or Sunday, April 2, which are free.

 Can I participate in HRI if I take a leave of absence during spring quarter?

 No. Although it takes place over spring break, HRI is formally registered as a spring quarter course.
-Therefore, you must either be enrolled as a full-time student during spring quarter or designate spring as your flex term for 2021–22.
+Therefore, you must be enrolled as a full-time student during spring quarter.